Mouflon

-The mouflon (Ovis gmelini) is a wild sheep native to Cyprus, and the Caspian region, including eastern Turkey, Armenia, Azerbaijan, Georgia and Iran.
-It is also found in parts of Europe.
-It is thought to be the ancestor of all modern domestic sheep breeds.
+The mouflon (Ovis gmelini) or moufflon is a wild sheep native to Cyprus, Armenia, Azerbaijan, Georgia, Iran, and two separate parts of Turkey.

+Thought to be the ancestor of all modern domestic sheep breeds, this wild sheep can also be found in parts of Europe, particularly in Mediterranean islands.

 Taxonomy

-Ovis gmelini was the scientific name proposed by Edward Blyth in 1841 for wild sheep in the Middle East.
+Ovis gmelini was the scientific name proposed by Edward Blyth in 1841 for wild sheep in the high mountains of Armenia and Iran.

 In the 19th and 20th centuries, several wild sheep were described that are considered mouflon subspecies today: